JustinBatchelor/openshift-operators/README.md

 # openshift-operators
-helm chart to deploy various Red Hat openshift-operators to a given OpenShift cluster
+helm chart to deploy various Red Hat openshift-operators to a given OpenShift cluster via GitOps and ArgoCD Applications

 ## Cert-Manager